 Because you’re polling traffic, and because of advanced targeting and segmenting capabilities of polling tools, you can do a lot of different things with on-site surveys.
-In this article, we focused on conversion research, primariy on gathering insights to inform experiments.
-But you can also use on-site surveys for onther things like NPS.

 But, make no mistake: just throwing up a HotJar exit survey with a random question does you no good at all.
 You must have a very clear goal in mind with your qualitative research, a goal that will inform your execution of the surveys.
 In addition, keep these ideas in mind:

 - Ask the right question at the right time (important!)

 - Mitigate cognitive biases;